-PHILIPPA STOCKLEY’s new novel Black Lily is a fast 17thcentury epic set in London, full of murk and poison, with unisex appeal.
-The Evening Standardsays ‘it would make terrific TV.’
-Andrew Martin calls it ‘…the best-written bodice-ripper ever published.’
-Country Lifesays:‘to be gobbled up greedily.’
+Her most recent novel Black Lily (Pimpernel 2018) is a fast 17th-century epic entirely set in London; dark and poisonous, with cross-sex appeal.
+The Evening Standard said ‘it would make terrific TV.’
+Award-winning novelist and TV presenter Andrew Martin said ‘…the best-written bodice-ripper ever.’
+Country Life wrote ‘to be gobbled up greedily’.

-Stockley writes strikingly visual, hard-edged, sensuous stories without a moral core, pithy and often cruel, which appeal to men and women alike.
-Settings, interiors, and clothing are meticulously and powerfully evoked.
-She has published short stories in Arete.
+Stockley writes strikingly hard-edged, sensuous stories without a moral core, pithy and often cruel, which appeal to men and women alike.
+Settings, interiors, and clothing are powerfully evoked.
+Her short stories have been published in Arete magazine.

-A national-award-winning journalist; a critic and reviewer, and an exhibiting portrait and still-life painter, her scholarships include Oxford (English) and the Courtauld Institute (art-historical clothing history, with an 18thcentury speciality).
-For five years to 2016 she was an RLF fellow at the Courtauld.
-She has worked as a stage-, clothes-, and costume-designer; shop-window and shop-exterior painter; book illustrator; interiors-, textiles-, and book-jacket designer, and done calligraphy for many things including a pop video.
+A national-award-winning journalist; critic and reviewer, and an exhibiting portrait- and still-life painter, her scholarships include the Churchill; Oxford (English); the Courtauld Institute (art-historical clothing history).
+For five years to 2016 she was a Royal Literary Fund Fellow at the Courtauld, then an RLF Lector 2018-2021.

 Author photo credit: David Butler